svjson/scoot/scoot.el/README.md

 This will open a new SQL buffer in `scoot-mode`, saved (by default) to `~/.scoot/scratches/`.

-You can customize the location by setting:
+You can customize the location with `M-x customize-variable` or by setting it directly:

 ```elisp
 (setq scoot-scratch-directory "~/my/sql-work")